Pearl (2022 film): Plot

 In 1918, Pearl is a young woman living with her German immigrant parents on their farm in Texas, while her husband, Howard, serves in World War I. Her father is infirm and paralyzed, and her strict mother, Ruth, insists that she help care for both him and the farm as they isolate themselves to protect against the Spanish flu pandemic.
-Pearl aspires to be a chorus girl or a film star, which Ruth disapproves of, and chafes under the isolation.
+Pearl aspires to be a chorus girl or a film star, which Ruth disapproves of, and she chafes under the isolation.
 Pearl also shows signs of repressed rage and violence.
-She abuses her father in secret and kills animals, which she feeds to an alligator she nicknamed Theda.
+She abuses her father in secret and kills animals, which she feeds to an alligator she has nicknamed Theda.

 One day while visiting town, Pearl meets a projectionist who takes a liking to her.
-After returning to the farm, Pearl continues to show signs of mental disturbance as she dances with a scarecrow in a cornfield and masturbates with it.
+After returning to the farm, Pearl dances with a scarecrow in a cornfield and has sex with it.
 During supper, Ruth berates Pearl and withholds her food, as Pearl claimed to have bought sweets on the way home to explain the missing 8 cents she spent on her ticket to the pictures.

-Pearl hears from Mitsy, her wealthy sister-in-law, of an audition to find new dancers for a troupe around the state, and envisions it as her ticket out of spending her life living on the farm and having to care for her father.
-She later visits the projectionist, who shows her the illicit stag film A Free Ride and encourages her to pursue her dreams.
-Pearl comments that she cannot abandon her family and she says, "If only they would just die."
+Pearl learns from her wealthy sister-in-law Mitsy about an audition to select new dancers for a troupe across the state.
+She sees this as her chance to escape a life spent on the farm and caring for her father.
+Later, she visits a projectionist who shows her the forbidden stag film A Free Ride and urges her to chase her dreams.
+Pearl, however, insists she cannot leave her family, remarking, "If only they would just die."

-That night, Ruth and Pearl get into an argument over dinner as she reveals that she knows about Pearl visiting the movies.
+The next night, Ruth and Pearl get into an argument over dinner as she reveals she knows about Pearl's visits to the movies.
 Pearl confesses she wants to audition and asks for Ruth's permission, to which she declares Pearl as her biggest failure.
 An altercation erupts during which Pearl shoves her mother against the hearth, causing her dress to catch fire.
 As she burns, Pearl pours boiling water onto her to douse the flames and then drags her into the basement while leaving her father alone in the room.
 She then flees to the theater, where she sleeps with the projectionist.